 She started studying piano at the age of five with Giampiero Semeraro in Pisa, her hometown, and gave her first concert at nine.
-She took her diploma in Piano Performance and Music Studies (10/10 cum Laude and Special Award) at the Florence Conservatoire at the age of seventeen.
-She specialised in solo repertoire with Maria Tipo, Lydia Rocchetti Pezzati and Ilonka Deckers, and in vocal and instrumental chamber music with Iain Ledingham at Royal Academy of Music, London.
+She earned her diploma in Piano Performance and Music Studies at the Flor-ence Conservatoire at the age of seventeen.
+She specialised in solo repertoire with Maria Tipo, Lydia Rocchetti Pezzati and Ilonka Deckers in Italy, and in chamber music with Iain Ledingham at Royal Academy of Music, London.
 She participated several times in masterclasses with Alexander Lonquich and Elio Battaglia.
-Her keen interests in literature and musicology prompted her to complete her degree in Foreign Languages and Literatures with a musicological profile at the University of Pisa (110/110 cum Laudae) and subsequently her Master of Musicology (MMUS, passed with Distinction) and PhD (with an AHRC scholarship) at King’s College London, while continuing her performing and teaching activity.
-She has been leading masterclasses at the Music Department of Emanuel School, London, and at the Radom Music School in Poland.
+Her keen interests in literature and musicology prompted her to achieve her Master of Musicology and PhD at King’s College London.
+She has been leading masterclasses herself in London and at the Radom National Music School in Poland.